medovina/llm4code-2024-recodex/README.md

 * time - The time at which we generated and evaluated this solution.
 * fprint - For GPT models, the fingerprint returned by the OpenAI API.
 * seed - For GPT models, a seed that we sent in the OpenAI query.
-* id - The ReCodEx ID of an exercise.
+* id - The AnonSys ID of an exercise.
 * group1, group2 - The exercise's group IDs, copied from group_name_1 and group_name_2 in exercises.csv.
 * name - The exercise's name in the language in which it was submitted.
 * runtime - The runtime (programming language) in which we evaluated the exercise.
-* lang - The lang of the exercise, either "en" for English or "cs" for Czech.
+* lang - The lang of the exercise, either "en" for English or "al" for AnonLang.
-* num_atts - The number of attachments that the exercise has in ReCodEx.
+* num_atts - The number of attachments that the exercise has in AnonSys.
 Note that each file inside a .zip counts as a separate attachment.
 (The .zip file itself does not count as an attachment.)
 * sub_atts - The number of attachments that eval.py actually submitted for the exercise, which might be less than num_atts if some attachments were not submittable (e.g. image files) or were too large.
 * in_tokens - The count of tokens in the text that was sent to the model, including the prompt, the exercise specification and all attachments.
 * out_tokens - The count of tokens in the text that the model returned.
 * total_tokens - The sum of in_tokens and out_tokens.
-* score - ReCodEx's evaluation score for the solution.
+* score - AnonSys's evaluation score for the solution.
 This is the fraction of test cases that passed (note that test cases may have various weights in computing this fraction).
-* tests - The number of test cases in ReCodEx for this exercise.
+* tests - The number of test cases in AnonSys for this exercise.
 (If the exercise was not evaluated because the model didn't produce a valid program, this will be 1.)
 * passed - The number of tests that passed.
 * comp_err - The number of tests that failed due to a compilation error.
 * rt_err - The number of tests that failed to a runtime error, such as an array index out of bounds.
 * wrong_output - The number of tests that failed because they produced incorrect output.
 * time_limit - The number of tests that failed because the time limit was exceeded.
 * mem_limit - The number of tests that failed because the memory limit was exceeded.
-* other_err - A 1 in this column means that some other error occurred, e.g. the model did not produce a valid program or the ReCodEx evaluation failed unexpectedly.
+* other_err - A 1 in this column means that some other error occurred, e.g. the model did not produce a valid program or the AnonSys evaluation failed unexpectedly.
 * error_msg - A message giving more details about an other_err.